seanking/companion-objects/README.md

 val person = Person.defaultPerson()
 ```

 Since Kotlin is compiled into bytecode, companion objects can be accessed in Java.
 The following example demonstrates
 the accessing of a companion object in Java.
-Since there wasn't a name given to the `Person` companion object,
+Since there wasn't provided for the `Person` companion object,
 the default name of `Companion` is provided to the object.
 This means the companion object can be accessed by using the
 qualifier `Person.Companion`.

 ```java
 var person = Person.Companion.defaultPerson();
 ```

 Companion objects are similar to normal objects, so they can implement interfaces.
 The following example declares a
 `Factory` interface and the `Car` companion object implements the `Factory`.

 ```kotlin
 interface Factory<T> {